Adelic line bundles on quasi-projective varieties: Volumes and equidistribution

-\subsubsection{Equidistribution}
+We refer to Theorem \ref{height comparison0} for various versions of the height inequality and to Theorem \ref{thm-ht-big} for a partial converse to the height inequality.

+In a series of works, Dimitrov--Gao--Habegger \cite{GH, DGH} and K\"uhne \cite{Kuh} proved a uniform Bogomolov conjecture over number fields, and combined the work of Vojta \cite{Voj} on the Mordell conjecture to confirm Mazur's uniform Mordell conjecture.
+A key result of \cite{DGH} is a height inequality in a setting of abelian schemes, which also plays a fundamental role in the further work \cite{Kuh}.
+Our current height inequality can be viewed as a theoretical version of that of \cite{DGH}.
+We will come back to this connection later, and we refer to the context of Theorem \ref{height comparison} for more details on this connection and for the application of our height inequality to dynamical systems.

+In recent work, Yuan \cite{Yua4} has used our theory of adelic line bundles to prove the uniform Bogomolov conjecture over global fields.
+This gives a new proof of the main results of \cite{DGH, Kuh}, and it works uniformly for both number fields and function fields of any characteristic.
+The key ingredient of \cite{Yua4} is to prove the bigness of the admissible canonical bundle of the universal curve using the Deligne pairing and apply the bigness to obtain certain height inequality to control the number of points of small heights.
+We refer to \S\ref{sec admissible metrics} for a brief introduction to the admissible canonical bundle.

+In recent work, Gao--Zhang \cite{GZ24} proved a Northcott property for Gross--Schoen cycles and Ceresa cycles parametrized by a non-empty open subset of moduli spaces of curves of genus at least $3$.
+One key ingredient in their proof is applying our height inequality to convert the positivity properties of adelic line bundles to a Northcott property.

+\subsection{Equidistribution}

-One of the most important theorems of this paper is an equidistribution theorem of small points of a quasi-projective variety over a number field or a function field of one variable.
+One of the most important theorems of this book is an equidistribution theorem for small points of a quasi-projective variety over a number field or a function field of one variable.